“The highest result of education is tolerance” Helen Keller

 The teaching of Religious Education is delivered by the Humanities department and each child will expect to receive one lesson each week at Key Stage 3 as part of their normal timetable of 30 lessons.
 A modular approach is taken in Religious Education with important literacy skills developed alongside contextual knowledge and understanding.
 Each module carries an assessment in the form of a test, timed essay, presentation or project.
 Homestudy is set fairly regularly to consolidate and develop knowledge, understanding and skills including research-based tasks and independent enquiry.

-Key Stage 4
+Key Stage 4 (Philosophy and Ethics)

 How the course is assessed: 100% final examination

-Exam Board: AQA A
+Exam board: AQA A short course (8061A)

 You can expect to:

-Develop your knowledge and understanding of religions and non-religious beliefs.
+develop your knowledge and understanding of religions and non-religious beliefs.

-Develop your knowledge and understanding of religious beliefs, teachings and sources of wisdom and authority, including through their reading of key religious texts, other texts and scriptures of the religions they are studying.
+develop your knowledge and understanding of religious beliefs, teachings and sources of wisdom and authority, including through their reading of key religious texts, other texts and scriptures of the religions they are studying.

-Develop your ability to construct well-argued, well-informed, balanced and structured written arguments, demonstrating their depth and breadth of understanding of the subject.
+develop your ability to construct well-argued, well-informed, balanced and structured written arguments, demonstrating their depth and breadth of understanding of the subject.

-Reflect on and develop your own values, belief, meaning, purpose, truth and their influence on human life to give a reasoned consideration of a single point of view through a logical chain of reasoning.
+reflect on and develop your own values, belief, meaning, purpose, truth and their influence on human life to give a reasoned consideration of a single point of view through a logical chain of reasoning.

-Reflect on and develop your own values, beliefs and attitudes in the light of what they have learnt and contribute to their preparation for adult life in a pluralistic society and global community.
+reflect on and develop your own values, beliefs and attitudes in the light of what they have learnt and contribute to their preparation for adult life in a pluralistic society and global community.

-Have a knowledge and understanding of different attitudes about an ethical or philosophical issue or belief.
+have a knowledge and understanding of different attitudes about an ethical or philosophical issue or belief.

-Have a knowledge and understanding of how a religious belief or practice influences individuals or groups.
+have a knowledge and understanding of how a religious belief or practice influences individuals or groups.